 Dr Louisa Punt-Fouche

-In North India, a woman is drawing circular patterns with chalk in front of her home for good luck.
-She creates new mandalic designs, every morning as a daily routine.
+In North India, a woman draws circular patterns with chalk in front of her home for good luck.
+She creates new mandalic designs every morning as a daily routine.
 It serves as a blessing for the household.
 It is referred to as Rangoli ground art.
-Some designs are hundreds of years old and include objects of nature such as fish and flowers, interwoven into the circular pattern, organised around a unifying centre.
+Some designs are hundreds of years old and include objects of nature such as fish and flowers, interwoven into a circular pattern, organised around a unifying centre.

 A woman is in labour.
 Her baby/fetus is encircled by her womb.
 She gives birth through a circular opening.
-The baby is born on the planet earth, which is a perfectly round sphere that occupies the third position in the planetary orbits that radiate out from the sun, creating the mandalic pattern of the solar system.
+The baby is born on Earth, a perfectly round sphere that occupies the third position in the planetary orbits that radiate out from the sun, creating the mandalic pattern of the solar system.

-In England a physicist (e.g. Ernest Rutherford -1871-1937) is performing an experiment that results in the understanding of the structure of the atom, as particles revolving around a centre or nucleus, a pattern that is replicated on a grand scale throughout the universe in biological forms, meteorological forms, wave forms, animal forms and the human form.
+In England, a physicist (e.g. Ernest Rutherford -1871-1937) is performing an experiment that results in the understanding of the structure of the atom, as particles revolving around a centre or nucleus.
+This pattern is replicated on a grand scale throughout the universe in biological forms, meteorological forms, waveforms, animal forms and human forms.

-A Western scientist is passing sound through water and observes a perfect symmetrical circular pattern.
+A Western scientist passes sound through water and observes a perfect symmetrical circular pattern.